GKPeiris/Snake-Game-Java/README.md

 - Use the arrow keys to control the snake's direction.
 - Collect food to grow longer.
 - Avoid collisions with the walls or the snake's own body.

+2. Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).
+3. Run the `SnakeGame.java` file to start the game.

+## Prerequisites

+- Java Development Kit (JDK) 8 or higher